flutter/plugins/CONTRIBUTING.md

 flutter drive test/<name_of_plugin>.dart
 ```

-To run integration tests as an instrumentation tests on a local Android device:
+To run integration tests as instrumentation tests on a local Android device:

 ```
 cd example